 Figure 1 - Reference Diagram of Mobile Cloud Operating System with Widget and Device APIs

 The real first attempt of a MCOS is eyeOS, which is an open source web desktop following the cloud computing concept that seeks to enable collaboration and communication among users.
-It is mainly written in PHP, XML, and JavaScript, and the first public launch is on August 1st, 2005.
+It is mainly written in PHP, XML, and JavaScript, and the first public launch was on August 1st, 2005.
 It acts as a platform for web applications written using the eyeOS Toolkit.
 It includes a Desktop environment with 67 applications and system utilities, and accessible by mobile devices.

-Alibaba commercially launched its MCOS “Aliyun OS” with the supported smart phone on July 28th, 2011.
+Among many other examples, one most recent example is that Alibaba commercially launched its MCOS “Aliyun OS” with the supported smart phone on July 28th, 2011.
 The Aliyun OS features cloud services including e-mail, Internet search, weather updates and mapping & GPS navigation tools.
 A core feature of the Aliyun OS is its support for web-based apps.
 These offer users an Internet-like experience and do not require the user to download or install application software on their mobile devices.
 Aliyun OS users can seamlessly synchronize, store and back-up data such as contact information, call logs, text messages, notes and photos to AliCloud's remote data center, and can also access and update this data across all their PC and mobile devices.